 Oh, and regarding the above group, we were assigned to it.
 This group was all young married couples (and one single mom).
 Most were in their late 20’s, and all the kids were under age 5.
 Including 2 sets of twins!
 And they put us in this group?!
 My spouse and I were about 40 at the time, married many years, but no children.
 We were the odd ones out.
 What were they thinking putting us in this group?

 In a couple groups, it was evident that everyone already had established Christian friendships outside of group.
 They had no time for new friendship.
-Apparently they joined a group because it was the church expectation.
-Small group was simply a slot on the calendar one night a week.
+Apparently they only joined a group because it was the church expectation.
+Small group was simply a slot on the calendar one night a week; their involvement perfunctory.
 But my spouse and I were lonely, isolated and seeking genuine Christian friendship and spiritual connection.
 None was to be found.
 (We did try, and took initiative.
 We did not simply wait for people to reach out to us.)

 Well, I guess those speak for themselves?
 Or am I too picky?
 Except for a couple, we gave these groups 3 – 6 months.
 So please don’t think we were quick quitters, without the needed patience for community to develop.